Animadversio/Animadversio.github.io/_academic_notes/PCA-of-High-Dimensional-Trajectories.md

 ### Reduce Data Matrix to Steps

 How to compute this covariance matrix?
 This paper [^1] noticed that it was easier to tackle $H$ than $X$.
-First they noticed the relationship between the data matrix $X$ and the matrix, where $S$ is the matrix of "differentiation" between rows.
+First they noticed the relationship between the data matrix $X$ and the matrix, where $S$ is the $T$-by-$T$ matrix of "differentiation" between rows.

 $$
 SX=H\\